 - Judging (J) vs. Perceiving (P)

 To give an even more detailed explanation of how these types are defined, each one is also divided by the different ways they acquire knowledge – through their cognitive functions.
-To make these differences more evident, we’ll be comparing the ENFJ type against the rest of the 16 MBTI types (including their own type too!) and their individual functions.
+To make these differences more evident, we’ll be comparing the ENFJ type against the rest of the 16 personalities (including their own type too!) and their individual functions.

 ENFJs vs SJ Temperament Types

-The SJ Temperament Types: The Administrator (ESTJ), The Caregiver (ESFJ), The Archivist (ISTJ), and The Defender (ISFJ) are The Pragmatists of the Myers-Briggs personality types.
+The SJ Temperament Types: The Administrator (ESTJ), The Caregiver (ESFJ), The Archivist (ISTJ), and The Defender (ISFJ) are The Pragmatists of the 16 personalities.
 They are united by their shared Sensing (S) and Judging (J) preferences.
 They see the world as a place that needs structure, concrete order, and careful planning that can only benefit society.
 Of course, ENFJs have a different outlook on what can benefit society than other types.
 They are free-loving creatures who strive for social justice and peace.
 Even though they understand some order is necessary for a person’s life (having a Judging preference themselves), ENFJs believe “nothing in excess” should be the correct motto.
 Let’s take a look at how the Pragmatist types are defined vs ENFJs.

 ENFJ vs ESTJ

-ESTJ, also referred to as The Administrator, is a responsible and hardworking MBTI type.
+ESTJ, also referred to as The Administrator, is a responsible and hardworking personality type.
 ESTJs find that, in order to maintain progress, they need to be examples of responsibility and dedication.
 They have a structured life and hold high standards for themselves and others.
 They are deeply committed to a cause and they maintain an orderly and scheduled routine when working toward their goals.
 ENFJs understand this behavior well, as they share two very important preferences with ESTJs – Extroversion and Judging.

 ESTJs have a great sense of duty.
 They have a strong work ethic and efficiency is a key priority to ESTJs.
 At work, you’ll hardly find someone more disciplined and dependable.
 That’s also the reason why ESTJs are usually leaders at work.
 They have a deep need to be in charge and they feel like they are always right.
 ENFJs don’t always find this so impressive.
 This behavior can seem a little immature to an ENFJ, who prefers to be a puppet master in disguise, rather than the face of a company.